Rezilion/mi-x/README.md

 Modules are code implementations which are used in different CVE files.

-# Support OS and Distributions
+# Supported OSs and Distributions

 The tool supports the following Linux distributions: